LayerSync: Self-aligning Intermediate Layers: Method

 \subsection{Layer selection}

 A key design consideration for LayerSync is the selection of the layers to align.
-We note that this is a shared characteristic with other representation guidance methods, in particular those that rely on external supervision.
-We provide a simple yet effective heuristic that yields robust performance without requiring hyperparameter tuning.
+As detailed in \Cref{observations}, the layers of Diffusion Transformers naturally converge toward a structure in three groups of blocks focusing on local features, global features, and decoding.
+While our experiments indicate that LayerSync yields performance gains across a wide range of configurations, we observe that respecting this structure leads to optimal acceleration (see \Cref{extended-ablation-blocks}).

-Our selection strategy is guided by two principles.
-First, drawing on established findings \citep{xiang2023denoising} regarding the functional specialization of layers in generative transformers, we exclude the final $~20\%$ of blocks from being chosen as the reference layer as those are primarily specialized for low-level decoding tasks making them suboptimal as guidance targets.
-Second, to ensure a meaningful semantic gap between the representations, we enforce a minimum distance between the aligned and reference layers (e.g., 8 blocks for SiT-XL and 3 for SiT-B).
-We validate this heuristic and the robustness of the method to different layer selection through experiments as summarized in \Cref{ablation:blocks}.
+Based on these observations, we propose a selection strategy guided by three principles.
+First, drawing on established findings \citep{xiang2023denoising} regarding the functional specialization of layers in generative transformers, we exclude the final $~20\%$ of blocks from being chosen as the reference layer, as those are primarily specialized for low-level decoding tasks, making them suboptimal as guidance targets.
+Second, based on the findings from \citep{raghu2021vision}, we exclude the very first layers, as prior work finds that early blocks focusing on local features improve performance and generalization \citep{an2025inductive}.
+Third, to ensure a meaningful semantic gap between the representations, we enforce a minimum distance between the aligned and reference layers (e.g., 8 blocks for SiT-XL and SiT-L and 3 for SiT-B).
+We validate this heuristic and the robustness of the method to different layer selection through experiments as summarized in \Cref{ablation:blocks,detailed-blockablation-sitxl,detailed-blockablation-sitl}.